 Getting to Island House Hotel Orange Beach

-I recommend flying into Pensacola like I did.
-It took me less than an hour to drive to The Wharf, where I went to dinner at the Italian-inspired Villaggio Grille before checking into the hotel.
-If I were you, I would stop at the Flora-Bama Ole River Grill or The Gulf as you head to the hotel.
-Both waterfront restaurants are located along Perdido Beach Boulevard before you’ll reach Island House Hotel Orange Beach and offer delicious seafood and cocktails.
+If I were you, I would stop at the Flora-Bama Ole River Grill or The Gulf as you head to the hotel from the Pensacola airport.
+Both waterfront restaurants are located along Perdido Beach Boulevard before you reach Island House Hotel Orange Beach and offer delicious seafood and cocktails.

-Do you need a car in Orange Beach?
+Do You Need a Car in Orange Beach?

 I think having a rental car is the easiest way to get around Orange Beach and Gulf Shores.
 However, there are airport shuttles, and you could try to rely on Uber and local cabs to get around.

-When I visited, I found renting a car provided me much more freedom to roam and explore as I pleased.
 As a Hertz Gold Rewards member, my rental process was a breeze.
 At some larger airports, Hertz Gold Rewards members can just pick up their keys from a board, skip the line, and head straight to their vehicle.
 However, at the Pensacola airport, you have to check in with the Hertz desk to get your rental car’s keys.
-Other car rental agencies at the airport include Alamo, Avis, Budget, Dollar, Enterprise, National, Payless Car Rental, and Thrifty.

-Planning Your Stay at Island House Hotel Orange Beach
+Plan Your Stay at Island House Hotel Orange Beach

-Now that you’ve learned how relaxing a stay at the Island House Hotel Orange Beach can be for a seafood-filled getaway, are you ready to book your next beach vacation there?
-If the answer is yes, I’ve compiled a few helpful resources for planning your trip to Orange Beach.
+Now that you’ve learned how relaxing a stay at the Island House Hotel Orange Beach – a DoubleTree by Hilton can be for a seafood-filled getaway, are you ready to book your next beach vacation there?

 Final Thoughts on Island House Hotel Orange Beach